 6. Go slow.
 Along with protein and healthy fat, you should consume a slow-burning carbohydrate at breakfast.
-We suggest two slices of whole-wheat toast or one cup of cooked oatmeal.
+We suggest two slices of wholemeal toast or one cup of cooked oatmeal.
 The slow-digesting carbs improve fat loss by keeping insulin levels steady and increasing the amount of fat you burn during exercise.
 You’ll also have sustained energy for the next several hours, as whole grains digest slowly and feed your brain and muscles gradually.
-Researchers from Loughborough University (England) found that when athletes ate slow-digesting carbs at breakfast and lunch, they had lower insulin levels and higher levels of fat-burning during the day compared to those who ingested fast-digesting carbs.
+Researchers from Loughborough University, UK, found that when athletes ate slow-digesting carbs at breakfast and lunch, they had lower insulin levels and higher levels of fat-burning during the day compared to those who ingested fast-digesting carbs.
 They also discovered that test subjects who ate slow carbs spared muscle glycogen better during exercise due to greater fat use.
-In addition, the fiber present in 100% whole wheat has been shown to aid fat loss and keep you feeling full so you don’t overeat.
+In addition, the fibre present in 100% whole wheat has been shown to aid fat loss and keep you feeling full so you don’t overeat.

 10. Drink lots of water.
 Drinking plenty of water throughout the day can actually increase your metabolic rate and leave you less likely to overeat since you’ll feel fuller; likewise, being dehydrated can result in decreased fat-burning.
 A study from Germany found that when subjects drank about two cups of cold water, they increased their metabolic rate by 30% for more than an hour.
 Drink two cups of cold water between meals to keep your metabolism high.
-Drink regularly and make sure you consume at least a gallon of water a day.
+Drink regularly and make sure you consume at least 3 and a half litres of water a day.

 11. Supplement with green-tea extract.
 Green tea contains both caffeine (mentioned earlier as a potent fat-burner) and catechins, phytochemical compounds that help burn fat.
-Your best bet is to supplement 500 mg of green-tea extract three times daily before meals, because an extract is absorbed more readily in the body than tea.
+Your best bet is to supplement 500mg of green-tea extract three times daily before meals, because an extract is absorbed more readily in the body than tea.

 12. Warm up before you lift.
-If you can find just 10 extra minutes before you begin your resistance training to do a moderate warm-up on a treadmill, stationary bike, or other form of cardio equipment, you’ll get a leg up on fat-burning.
+If you can find just 10 extra minutes before you begin your resistance training to do a moderate warm-up on a treadmill, stationary bike or other form of cardio equipment, you’ll get a leg up on fat-burning.
 Research shows you can burn up to 150 additional calories by doing a brief cardio session before training with weights.

 14. Lift heavy.
 Common gym lore says you should lift with light weights and high reps to burn more calories and fat.
 Not necessarily.
 Studies have shown that training with heavy weight (doing sets of around six reps) keeps your metabolism higher and your testosterone levels elevated for longer after the workout, both of which result in greater fat-burning potential.

 15. Keep your rest periods short.
 Just because you’re training in the six-rep range doesn’t mean you need to sit around for 3-5 minutes between sets.
-Short rest periods maximize calorie burn.
+Short rest periods maximise calorie burn.
 Typically, we’d suggest 30 seconds between sets (research shows this rest period burns the most calories during the workout), but because you’re training relatively heavy, feel free to bump that up to about one minute.
 To ensure muscle recovery with less rest, alternate bodyparts every other exercise.
-For example, if you’re training chest and back with three exercises each, do a chest exercise, then a back move, then return to chest, and so on; if you’re doing a modified full-body workout, go from chest to back to shoulders to legs, then return to chest.
-While one bodypart is being trained, the others get a chance to recover.
+For example, if you’re training chest and back with three exercises each, do a chest exercise, then a back move, then return to chest and so on; if you’re doing a modified full-body workout, go from chest to back to shoulders to legs, then return to chest.
+While one body part is being trained, the others get a chance to recover.

 16. Extend your sets.
 Burning more calories by lifting weights means squeezing in more work in roughly the same amount of time.
 This is where techniques such as drop sets and rest-pause come into play.
 Say you’re doing a set of six reps to failure on a given exercise.
 After the sixth rep, either decrease the weight and immediately rep out to failure again (drop set), or rest 15-20 seconds and perform a few more reps with the same weight (rest-pause).
 Extending sets in these manners burns more calories and fat.
 To avoid overtraining, which can actually limit fat loss, use such techniques on only the last set of each exercise.

 17. Load up on simple carbs post-workout.
 Who knew eating processed carbs could burn fat?
 At one time of day it will: post workout.
 Immediately following intense exercise, muscles need replenishing via increased blood glucose (sugar) or they’ll begin to break down.
 Less muscle mass means a slower metabolism, which is the last thing you want.
-Therefore, consume 60-100 g of a fast-absorbing carbohydrate (a sports drink, white bread, or white rice cakes) immediately after training to keep your metabolism revving.
+Therefore, consume 60-100g of a fast-absorbing carbohydrate (a sports drink, white bread or white rice cakes) immediately after training to keep your metabolism revving.

 18. Drink a whey protein shake.
 Your muscles need protein, too – and fast – to avoid breaking down immediately following weight training.
 Whey protein is the ideal fast-absorbing protein.
-Drink 20-40 g mixed in water within 60 minutes after lifting.
+Drink 20-40g mixed in water within 60 minutes after lifting.
 Data from a 2004 Journal of Nutrition study shows that when whey protein makes up a good portion of dietary protein, it enhances fat loss.

 19. Take creatine.
 This popular bodybuilding supplement isn’t just for adding size.
 Creatine increases metabolism when coupled with lifting, burning up to 100 additional calories a day.
-Take 3-5 g of creatine along with your postworkout carbs and protein.
+Take 3-5 g of creatine along with your post-workout carbs and protein.

 20. Eat a handful of nuts.
-If you have a long gap between your postworkout meal and dinner, you need to squeeze in another snack/meal to maintain your metabolism.
+If you have a long gap between your post-workout meal and dinner, you need to squeeze in another snack/meal to maintain your metabolism.
 Eating a handful of almonds works nicely.
 Studies have shown that those who eat nuts have an easier time staying lean.

 22. Eat fish for dinner.
 The healthful omega-3 fatty acids found in fish such as salmon and trout can promote fat loss.
 One study showed that individuals who ate fish on a daily basis dropped more weight than occasional fish eaters did.
 Of course, that doesn’t mean fried fish – make sure yours is grilled.

 23. Have a side of broccoli.
-This superstar vegetable is nutrient-dense and high in fiber, both of which aid your fat-loss efforts by making you feel full.
-Broccoli is also high in calcium (which many studies have shown is linked to weight loss), not to mention vitamin C (another potential fat-burner) as well as chromium (which curbs carb cravings and stabilizes insulin levels).
+This superstar vegetable is nutrient-dense and high in fibre, both of which aid your fat-loss efforts by making you feel full.
+Broccoli is also high in calcium (which many studies have shown is linked to weight loss), not to mention vitamin C (another potential fat-burner) as well as chromium (which curbs carb cravings and stabilises insulin levels).
 So place a pile of broccoli on your dinner plate next to your salmon.

 26. Take a walk after dinner.
 Got a dog?
 Take him for a walk after dinner.
 No dog?
 Go for a walk anyway.
-It’s not rocket science: Taking a nice, leisurely walk burns additional calories, which is helpful after a substantial dinner, especially if you “accidentally” ate too much.
+It’s not rocket science: taking a nice, leisurely walk burns additional calories, which is helpful after a substantial dinner, especially if you “accidentally” ate too much.
 Even if it’s just a 20-minute stroll, a walk does you good – but try to keep a decent pace.

 27. Avoid all carbs.
 What not to do is just as important as what you should do.
-That said, steer clear of carbohydrates after dinner, because those eaten in the late evening are destined to be stored as bodyfat.
+That said, steer clear of carbohydrates after dinner, because those eaten in the late evening are destined to be stored as body fat.
 The one exception to this rule is if you train late at night.
-If so, you need to consume simple carbs postworkout as mentioned earlier.
+If so, you need to consume simple carbs post-workout as mentioned earlier.

 28. Eat a slow protein.
 To maintain your muscle mass you should eat something late at night, and protein is the best choice.
 A shake is ideal because many powders are free of carbs and fat.
-Casein protein (as opposed to whey protein) is your best bet because it’s slow-digesting and feeds your muscles gradually while you sleep, which minimizes muscle wasting and, as a result, promotes a high metabolism.
+Casein protein (as opposed to whey protein) is your best bet because it’s slow-digesting and feeds your muscles gradually while you sleep, which minimises muscle wasting and, as a result, promotes a high metabolism.
 Thus, casein offers greater fat-burning potential.

 29. Take ZMA at bedtime.
 The supplement ZMA contains zinc, a mineral crucial to staying lean; low levels of zinc can result in less testosterone in the body and lower metabolism.
 Not sure if you’re low on zinc?
 Research shows that hard-training athletes are low in zinc.
 As long as you work out harder than your girlfriend, you probably are, too.
 Just to be safe, take a ZMA supplement on an empty stomach about 30-60 minutes before going to sleep.

 30. Get at least 7-8 hours of sleep.
 Missing out on sleep can mean missing out on muscle repair that occurs when your body is at rest.
 Messing with the repair process means less muscle and, subsequently, a slower metabolism.
-If your alarm is set to go off at 7 a.m., be in bed by midnight.
+If your alarm is set to go off at 7am, be in bed by midnight.
 Then wake up and repeat these 30 steps all over again.